-Journal of Indian Orthodontic Society is the official scientific publication of the Indian Orthodontic Society.It is a peer-reviewed online journal with quarterly print on demand compilation of issues published.
+Journal of Indian Orthodontic Society is the official scientific publication of the Indian Orthodontic Society.It is a peer-reviewed journal published quarterly.
+The journal has a print version and also available online.
 The journal’s full text is available online at http://www.jios.in.
 The journal allows free access (Open Access) to its contents and permits authors to self-archive final accepted version of the articles on any OAI-compliant institutional / subject-based repository.

 | Scope of the journal

 The journal publishes high quality original research, systematic reviews & meta analyses, interesting and unusual case reports ,short communications ,book reviews ,communications and other features seeking to being insightful and informative for both researchers and clinicians.
 Being the only exclusive orthodontic journal in the country, it serves as a valuable knowledge resource for the orthodontic community .
 It is a platform to showcase the abundant research and clinical material available not only from India but also invites contributions from other parts of the world.

 Authors are requested to read the author instructions thoroughly prior to preparation of the manuscript.
 The requirements of the Journal of Indian Orthodontic society is based on the "Uniform requirements for Manuscripts submitted to Biomedical Journal" developed by International Committee of Medical Journal Editors (ICMJE).

 | The Editorial Process

 All manuscripts must be submitted on-line through the website www.journalonweb.com/jios First time users will have to register at this site.
 Registration is free but mandatory.
 Registered authors can keep track of their articles after logging into the site using their user name and password.
 Authors do not have to pay for submission, processing and publication of articles.
 The journal expects that authors would authorize one of them to correspond (corresponding author) with the journal for all matters related to the manuscript.